 5. Compile Test Results and Improve

 It is important to review the results of your test phishing campaigns and use them to improve your tactics.
 In some cases, you may find that specific sections of your training program weren’t clear enough for employees and confusion has set it.
-By reviewing test results thoroughly, it not only will tell you which employees or departments need additional training, but it will also help you adapt your training program so it’s more effective.
+Reviewing test results thoroughly will not only will tell you which employees or departments need additional training, but will also help you adapt your training program so it’s more effective.

 6. Implement and Enforce New Policies

 While most employees immediately discern the importance of protecting company security, others may not.
 In this case, it’s important to implement new company policies regarding your organization’s cybersecurity expectations and enforce them accordingly.

 Some may view certain cybersecurity best practices in the organization as inconvenient or a wasted effort.
 However, enforcing these policies over time will ensure all employees recognize the seriousness of your training efforts.

 It is important to be clear with your employees about the ramifications of repeated failures of the tests.
 One sloppy employee can cripple an organization should an actual attack strike their mailbox.
 It is up to each organization to determine what measures should be taken for repeat failures — and rewards for proper precaution!

 Taking a “one and done” approach to cybersecurity training can be costly.
 Cybercrime is extremely dynamic, which means that effective countermeasures should be as well.
 As new cybersecurity information becomes available, and new policies need to be implemented to support it, it’s vital to retrain employees regularly.

 Setting up quarterly or bi-annual cybersecurity training sessions can help to show your employees the importance of this initiative and keep what they’ve learned fresh in their minds.